 Acupuncture has been used as a fertility treatment for many years, generally it is recommended to incorporate acupuncture during the follicular phase (between days 5 – 8 of your menstrual cycle), the day of, before and after ovulation and during implantation (6dpo – 10dpo)

 Chinese herbal medicines a long history of successfully helping to optimise fertility and there is a growing body of evidence that demonstrates its effectiveness, particularly in early pregnancy.
 The herbal treatments are safe, natural and specifically tailored to help balance hormones, reduce stress and to boost blood flow to your reproductive organs.
-Numerous studies demonstrate that Chinese Herbal medicine could regulate the gonadotropin-releasing hormone (GnRH) to induce ovulation and improve the uterus blood flow and menstrual changes of endometrium
+Numerous studies demonstrate that Chinese Herbal medicine could regulate pregnancy hormones to induce ovulation and improve the uterus blood flow and menstrual changes of endometrium

 For more information about how Chinese Medicine can help induce ovulation, book your free consultation with our Chinese Medicine experts today